The dedication of Orfeo by Monteverdi, 1609

 “a lily among the thistles …” (Song of Solomon 2:2)

 Anyone who knows me will find it ironic that I quote the Bible, which is, for the most part, a terrible book.
 But I had recently run across the quote and was trying to capture the sense in which Jane is incorruptible.
 I dedicated my next book, Piaget’s Conception of Evolution to my graduate school mentor whom I discussed in my very last post.

 To Richard J. Blackwell

 Professor Blackwell was the inspiration for that book so it seemed appropriate.
 Talking with him years later he told me that I was the only one to have ever dedicated a book to him.
 He seemed pleased.
 My recent book The Meaning of Life: Religious, Philosophical, Transhumanist, and Scientific Perspectives bore this inscription:

-For my children—John Benjamin, Katie Jane, Anne Marie, and Joshua Harrison—that you may live forever in a good, beautiful, and meaningful world;
+For my children—Jennifer Emily, Katie Jane, Anne Marie, and Joshua Harrison—that you may live forever in a good, beautiful, and meaningful world;

 And for Jane … that together we may somehow join them.

 And I dedicated my last book, Who Are We?: Religious, Philosophical, Scientific and Transhumanist Theories Of Human Nature, as follows: